IBM-Blockchain/blockchain-vscode-extension/README.md

 **If installing Node and npm using a manager such as 'nvm' or 'nodenv', you will need to set the default/global version and restart VS Code for the version to be detected by the Prerequisites page.**

-The following dependencies are optional:
 - [Go version v1.12 or greater for developing Go contracts](https://golang.org/dl/)
 > Go version can be found by running: `go version`

 - [Java v8 for developing Java contracts](https://adoptopenjdk.net/?variant=openjdk8)
 > Java version can be found by running: `java -version`

-### Additional requirements for Mac & Linux

-- Xcode Command Line Tools
-> Can be installed by running: `xcode-select --install`
->
-> Can find version by running: `xcode-select --version`

 ### Additional requirements for Windows